 \section{The internal structure of the ECS}

-Let us consider a slice of the ECS as shown in figure~\ref{ECS}.
-Without loss of generality we will assume that the Northern magnetic hemisphere is up, the Southern is down, and the angular velocity of rotation vector $\vv{\Omega}$ points up.
-We will work in a spherical system of coordinates $r,\theta,\phi$ aligned with the direction of rotation.
-We define the unit vector $\hat{n}\equiv (n_r,n_\theta,n_\phi)$ that is normal to the ECS and points in the direction of the Northern magnetic hemisphere.
+We consider a slice of the ECS as shown in figure~\ref{ECS}.
+Without loss of generality we assume that the northern magnetic hemisphere is up, the southern is down, and the angular velocity of rotation vector $\vv{\Omega}$ points up.
+We work in a spherical system of coordinates $r,\theta,\phi$ aligned with the direction of rotation. {In the cartesian system shown in figure~\ref{ECS}, the $z$-axis is along $\theta=0$}.
+We define the unit vector $\hat{n}\equiv (n_r,n_\theta,n_\phi)$ that is normal to the ECS and points in the direction of the northern magnetic hemisphere.

-Let us first consider the ideal case without reconnection nor energy dissipation.
-In that case, the ECS is a perfect Harris-type current sheet along the Northern surface of which $\vv{B}\cdot\hat{n}=0$ and
+We first consider the ideal case without reconnection nor energy dissipation.
+In that case, the ECS is a perfect Harris-type current sheet along the northern surface of which $\vv{B}\cdot\hat{n}=0$ and